A complete guide to achieve such perfect tender, juicy, super delicious and amazingly good looking roasted whole chicken.

 When it comes to roasted chicken, the simpler the method, the better it will turn out.
-That is why the dry-brine method is a perfect pick for this roasting recipe.
+That is why I use a very simple dry rub for this recipe.

-You can go wild and crazy with dry-brine mixture as much as you want.
+You can go wild and crazy with chicken dry rub mixture as much as you want.
 It can be simple with only salt and pepper, or it can be over complicated with thousands of secret ingredients.

-Ultimately, the flavor of the dry-brine brings to the table is much more than just plain salty.
-At the end of the day it comes down to “How do you want it to taste” while building the dry-brine/rub mixture.
+Ultimately, the flavor of the rub brings to the table is much more than just plain salty.
+At the end of the day it comes down to "How do you want roasted chicken to taste" while building the dry-brine/rub mixture.

 Since I will glaze this roasted whole chicken with the amazing sweet and spicy BBQ sauce, I try not to go over complicated with the rub.